 The main objectives of this project are to develop open-source software for on-line EEG analysis and brain-computer interfaces; compare signal quality and BCI performance of various EEG systems in users’ homes; develop new algorithms for identifying cognitive components in spontaneous EEG related to mental tasks as a basis for new BCI protocols; improve BCI reliability by allowing users to adapt through real-time feedback and by adapting the BCI algorithms using error-related EEG components; and experiment with interaction of two people using BCIs.
 Results are evaluated by the accuracy of EEG classification, the speed with which the classification can be performed, and the expense of the EEG system and of its maintenance and extendibility.

 EEG During July through December, 2016, I was on sabbatical leave, working with Walter Besio of the University of Rhode Island and CREMedical.
 Dr. Besio has developed a new EEG electrode consisting of three concentric rings.
 Signals from the three rings are combined in a pre-amplifier to produce spatially localized EEG recordings.
 He has shown that his tripolar electrodes, tEEG, reveal high frequency components that precede epileptic seizures.
 In a current collaboration, we are investigating benefits and limitations of tEEG electrodes used in brain-computer interfaces.
 Preliminary results show that P300 waves are more reliably detected with tEEG electrodes than with conventional electrodes.
+Example EEG data recorded from tripolar electrodes is available in this zip file.

 This project started in 1992 when Dr. Jorge Aunon introduced Anderson to his early work with Keirn on brain-computer interfaces. our work has been supported by the National Science Foundation through awards 1065513, 0934499, 0542947, 0434351, 0208958, 9202100, and the Science Foundation of Ireland through an E.T.S Walton Award, 2007.